oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Driver Integration | Configured | Deployed via Microsoft Windows Update which aligns with the ACSC guidance.
-Approved Peripheral Devices | Configured | The SOE will enforce a list of agency approved peripheral devices using Intune device installation policy.
+Approved Peripheral Devices | Configured | The SOE will enforce a list of organisation approved peripheral devices using Intune device installation policy.
 Unapproved Peripheral Devices | Blocked | The SOE will block installation of unapproved peripheral devices using Intune policy.
 Signed Device Driver Store | Configured | Deployed via Microsoft Windows Update which aligns with the ACSC guidance.
 Peripheral Drivers | Configured | Deployed via Microsoft Windows Update which aligns with the ACSC guidance.
 Unauthorised driver installation is blocked via WDAC (Windows Defender Application Control).
 Workstation Device Drivers | Configured | Deployed via Microsoft Windows Update which aligns with the ACSC guidance.
 Specific vendor updates can be deployed through Intune if Windows Update does not provide a suitable driver.
 Printer Drivers | Configured | Deployed via Microsoft Windows Update which aligns with the ACSC guidance.
-Bluetooth Restrictions | Configured | The agency should define a list of approved Bluetooth services to only those necessary, using [Intune device restrictions profile](https://learn.microsoft.com/en-au/microsoft-365/security/defender-endpoint/mde-device-control-device-installation?view=o365-worldwide#limit-services-that-use-bluetooth).
+Bluetooth Restrictions | Configured | The organisation should define a list of approved Bluetooth services to only those necessary, using [Intune device restrictions profile](https://learn.microsoft.com/en-au/microsoft-365/security/defender-endpoint/mde-device-control-device-installation?view=o365-worldwide#limit-services-that-use-bluetooth).

 ### Firmware configuration